rqlite/rqlite.io/content/en/docs/Guides/Performance/_index.md

 When running a rqlite cluster, network latency is also a factor -- and will become the performance bottleneck once latency gets high enough.
 This is because the Raft must contact every other node **twice** before a change is committed to the Raft log (though it does contact those nodes in parallel).
 Obviously the faster your network, the shorter the time to contact the nodes.

 ## Improving Performance

-There are a few ways to improve performance, but not all will be suitable for a given application.
+There are a few ways to improve both read and write performance, but not all will be suitable for a given application.

 ### VACUUM
 rqlite is compatible with [SQLite VACUUM](https://www.sqlite.org/lang_vacuum.html).
 Issuing a VACUUM command will defragment the database, shrinking it to the smallest possible size, which may improve query performance.